 The mansion became a source of both pride and amazement for the residents of Salisbury and nearby Middlebury.

-Constructed on the site where Smith’s ancestors had once lived in a log cabin, he spent a reported $175,000 – a sizeable sum in its day— on the mansion, which was both house and museum for the treasures he brought back from his frequent and extensive travels in Europe.
+Columbus Smith spent a reported $175,000 -- a sizable sum in its day -- on the mansion, which he built on the site where his ancestors had once lived in a log cabin.
+It served as both house and museum for the treasures he brought back from his frequent and extensive travels in Europe.
 They included curiosities from all parts of the world: relics from battles, coins, swords, arrows, heirloom pewter and flasks taken from ancient Peruvian rooms.

 The Rutland Globe, describing the interior, reported 36 different woods were used in finishing the interior and no two rooms were finished he same way.
 All had hot and cold running water.
 Smith fitted it out for family life, the article noted, with nurseries and a room for his aging mother, finished in butternut and black walnut.

-His home was the destination for many prominent visitors to Middlebury College, where he was a trustee from 1884 to 1888, as well as frequently being the site of parties.
+He hosted many prominent visitors to Middlebury College, where he was a trustee from 1884 to 1888.
+He also held frequent parties at Shard Villa.
 At one lavish event in 1875, he entertained more than 100 of his neighbors at a dinner.

 All the while he stayed active in business, acquiring property and constructing buildings both in Vermont and around the country.
 His wealth was evident in his winter trips to Florida.
 And he never lost his eye for an opportunity.